sa6mwa/logs/README.md

 requires a different logging format.
 I have chosen to separate the logs in different files per activity or session.
 For the ADIF logs you can run adifaggregator.py to generate a complete list of my QSOs in a single ADIF.

+## Logging software

+I primarily use [termlog](https://github.com/tzneal/ham-go) which is a terminal logger written in Golang.
+It supports rig control through hamlib and experimental support for logging from wsjtx and fldigi/fllog.